actoron/jadex/docs/mkdocs/docs/Android User Guide/03 Using Jadex on Android.md

 	}
 ```

+The dispatched event will then be passed to the matching event receiver.

 ## Accessing the platform

 The provided methods for accessing the platform depend on whether you are using JadexAndroidActivity (running Jadex inside an activity) or JadexPlatformService (running Jadex inside a service).
 You can, however, get the internal platform service from a JadexAndroidActivity by calling getPlatformService().
 The returned object should contain all methods listed here.
+See also TODO API docs.

 -   isPlatformRunning(): Checks whether the platform is running or not.
 -   getService(): Gets a service of a component running on the platform (asynchronously).